Fire Emblem: Shadow Dragon: Reception

 The story received mixed opinions.
 Seid said that, due to the story being taken directly from the original, it was overly short and simple by modern standards.
 Bramwell felt the story was not as nuanced as other entries, and noted the lower number of "lovable" characters.
 Stella said that while the plot could get confusing, the prologue and "sophisticated" translation helped explain events.
 Hatfield also praised the translation, and while agreeing that the story was simpler than other Fire Emblem games, he found the scope impressive for its origins as a Famicom game.
 Reddick, in contrast to his praise for the gameplay, called the story fairly standard for the genre, with most of its key moments being "dull and forgettable".
 Dutton, while not touching the overall story, found the dialogue overly "cheesy".

 Multiple critics also mentioned its presentation.
 Stella praised the visuals and enjoyed the music despite it sounding dated, while Hatfield praised the music but criticized the graphics as uninspired.
 Reddick praised the visual overhaul, despite limited animation for sprites outside battle.
 Dutton echoed Hatfield's sentiments about the visuals, finding them one of his main criticisms of the presentation alongside the dialogue.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Shadow Dragon for "Strategy/Simulation Game of the Year".

 Sales

 According to Famitsu, Shadow Dragon sold 180,697 units during its debut week in Japan, coming in at No. 2 on their charts with a 90% sell-through rate.
 Media Create had a slightly different assessment, placing it at No. 2 with sales of 145,000 units.
 By the following week, it had dropped to No. 6 with further sales of 35,000 units.
 According to Horikawa, Intelligent Systems were satisfied with their sales in Japan: buyers included series veterans, players who had come to know Marth through the Super Smash Bros. series, and series newcomers.
 In Japan, the game has sold 274,000 units in total as of 2012.
 Upon its release in North America, the game reached No. 2 in the dedicated Nintendo DS charts.
-As of 2013, the game has sold 250,000 units in the region.
+As of 2013, the game has sold over 250,000 units in the region.